codeJRV/SignClustering/README.md

 Pedro Felzenszwalb, Deva Ramanan and presumably others.
 Since I'm not very fond of Matlab I replaced the Matlab-specific parts for their Numpy equivalents.
 It works, but it's not very efficient because it copies the array into a Fortran-ordered version.
-That should be easy to fix.
+That should be easy to fix but I'm too lazy to fix it.

 Using tensorflow:
 ----------